Emergency Response Team History

 • Sergeant Kenneth O’Brien - Crisis Negotiator Supervisor

-We thank all of the officers that have been involved with our Emergency Response Team.
+We thank all of the officers who were involved with Newington PD's Emergency Response Team.